 Running the CDN — Embracing Diabetes

-I wake up at 5 a.m., roll over to check my CGM — excellent stress has kicked in and I’m over 300 … no wonder why it was so hard to wake up.
-Take a correction and jump out of bed to quickly get myself ready in “corporate clothes,” makeup, heels, etc. … good to go.
+I wake up at 5 a.m., roll over to check my continuous glucose monitor (CGM).
+Stress has kicked in and I’m over 300.
+No wonder why it was so hard to wake up.
+Take a correction and jump out of bed to quickly get myself ready in “corporate clothes,” makeup, heels, etc… good to go.
 It’s 6 a.m.

-Walking into the 20-person board room overlooking Central Park, pinching myself again that this is where we will be strategizing our plans for the next few years — for the second year in a row.
-So much work, and so many late nights, have gone into making today a success … only 8 more hours to go until that glass of wine!
-Meghan, our Development Manager, has already made sure everything is ready — so I set up my laptop, spread out my notes, and breathe.
+Walking into the 20-person board room overlooking Central Park, pinching myself again that this is where we will be strategizing our plans for the next few years—for the second year in a row.
+So much work, and so many late nights, have gone into making today a success … only eight more hours to go until that glass of wine!
+Meghan, our development manager, has already made sure everything is ready—so I set up my laptop, spread out my notes and breathe.

 Then the crew starts to arrive.
 One by one, each of the people who have become friends, mentors and passionate advocates for our mission walk in and settle in for a long day of discussions.

 I was diagnosed with diabetes when I was 14, but my “life” with diabetes as I know it didn’t really start until I was in my Junior year of college.
-That’s when I found other people with diabetes, and when the College Diabetes Network (CDN) became a “thing.”
-Now, at age 26, I have served as Chief Executive Officer of the (now national nonprofit) organization for over 3 years.
+That’s when I found other people with diabetes and when the College Diabetes Network (CDN) became a “thing.”
+Now, at age 26, I have served as chief executive officer of the (now national nonprofit) organization for over three years.
 My relationship with diabetes incorporates the normal day-to-day and minute-to-minute grind that is this damn disease.
-But it is also running this organization to connect and empower an entire community of young adults with diabetes — to change their lives, to make college safer and more fun, and to make it possible for them to take the diabetes sector by storm as they enter the workforce after graduation.
+But it is also running this organization to connect and empower an entire community of young adults with diabetes—to change their lives, to make college safer and more fun and to make it possible for them to take the diabetes sector by storm as they enter the workforce after graduation.

 In reality, I’m a relatively uncoordinated and only a moderately fit individual.
 If we are being honest, I’m never going to enter a boxing ring with anyone and come out like Mohammed Ali … but boy, do I feel that way when I go into meetings like this.
 I might as well have brought my pink boxing gloves (and yes, I seriously have some…).